sunilgitb/nxtbn/.github/SECURITY.md

 - **User Education**: Educate your team about security best practices, including how to identify phishing attempts and other common threats.

-## 🕵️‍♂️ Reporting Security Vulnerabilities
-If you discover a security vulnerability in nxtbn, we encourage you to report it to our security team for proper investigation and resolution.
-To report a vulnerability, please follow these steps:

-1. **Contact Security Team**: Send an email to [security@bytenyx.com](mailto:security@bytenyx.com) with a detailed description of the vulnerability.
-Include any relevant information, such as steps to reproduce and potential impact.

-2. **Confidentiality**: We value your privacy.
-All vulnerability reports will be treated with strict confidentiality.
-We will not disclose your information without your consent.

-3. **Resolution and Feedback**: We will acknowledge your report and investigate the issue promptly.
-Once resolved, we will notify you of the outcome.
-If appropriate, we will credit you for your contribution to the security of nxtbn.

 ## 💡 Additional Resources
 For more information on securing your nxtbn deployment, refer to the following resources: